 So, New Year in Spain is known as “Noche Vieja” (Old Night).
 Happy New Year in Spanish is wished as “Feliz Ano Nuevo”.
 New Year Eve in Spain is jubilated with enthusiasm and great gusto.
 Festivities here start right before Christmas and continue till New Year’s morning.
 From its easy-going culture to delicious food and stunning scenery, one can unequivocally have a whale of time on the New Year’s EVE.

 Some Elite Spanish Traditions that will Let Your Hair Down on the New Year 2024

 3. “Walking around the home with suitcases”- In this tradition, people walk around their houses with a suitcase in hand with hope of brighter future.
 They anticipate travel opportunities in the upcoming year with all hopes of fluke and twist of fate.

 5. “Cleaning the House”- Very similar to grand festival of India, Diwali, it is believed that cleaning the house will pull out all old year negative energies and fill the house with those positive vibes and enliven aura of New Year.
-Some people even put on new clothes, and avoid wearing old ones to avoid bringing the past into the next year.
+Some people even put on new clothes and avoid wearing old ones to avoid bringing the past into the next year.

 6. “Burning Munecos”- New Year in Spain is celebrated with many superstitious beliefs.
 In Ecuador and other places, people set up effigies (muñecos) after Christmas, and burn the doll meant to represent the old year, as a way to say good-bye to the past.